(Original as updated September 1, 2006)

 Section A. Qualifications

-1. Membership shall be open to any person presently or formerly actively engaged in the field of government finance in any city, county, and special districts, in the State of California, in one of the following classifications, providing no direct conflict of interest exists.
+- Membership shall be open to any person presently or formerly actively engaged in the field of government finance in any city, county, or special districts, in the State of California, in one of the following classifications, providing no direct conflict of interest exists.

-c.
-Commercial member.
-This classification shall be open to persons or corporations not currently employed by a governmental agency whose livelihood derives principally from activities of a commercial or professional nature directly related to government finance.
+- Commercial member.
+This classification shall be open to persons not currently employed by a governmental agency whose livelihood derives principally from activities of a commercial or professional nature directly related to government finance.
 The board of directors may adopt other categories within the Commercial member classification.

 Section B. Election to Membership